Saturday, September 24, 2011

 1988: Peter Cetera owned the top Adult song with "One Good Woman", #1 for the fourth straight week.

-1989: Prince performed on the 15-year anniversary of Saturday Night Live.
+1989: Prince performed on the 15-year anniversary of Saturday Night Live on NBC-TV.

 1991: Nirvana released the album Nevermind.

-1994: Boyz II Men presided over the #1 song on the R&B chart for the sixth week with "I'll Make Love To You".
+1994: Boyz II Men presided over the R&B chart for the sixth week with "I'll Make Love To You".

-1994: Boyz II Men remained at #1 for the fifth straight week with "I'll Make Love To You" while Lisa Loeb remained at #2 for the fifth week after dropping from the top spot with "Stay (I Missed You)".
+1994: Boyz II Men remained at #1 for the fifth straight week with "I'll Make Love To You" while Lisa Loeb held on to #2 for the fifth week after dropping from the top spot with "Stay (I Missed You)".

 1997: Larry Hall ("Sandy" from 1959) died of cancer at the age of 57.